Permutation tests using arbitrary permutation distributions: A generalized permutation test

-This theorem is essentially just a new perspective on our previous results, and can be proved as a corollary to Theorem~\ref{thm:distrib_on_Sn}: \begin{proof} This result follows immediately from Theorem~\ref{thm:distrib_on_Sn}.
-To see why, let $\sigma_0,\dots,\sigma_M$ be exchangeable, and let $\widehat{q} = \frac{1}{M+1}\sum_{m=0}^M\delta_{\sigma_m}$ be the empirical distribution induced by the {\em unordered} set of permutations drawn.
+\begin{proof} To be clear, this theorem is essentially just a new perspective, and can be proved as a corollary to Theorem~\ref{thm:distrib_on_Sn}.
+To see why, let $\sigma_0,\dots,\sigma_M$ be exchangeable, and let $\widehat{q} = \frac{1}{M+1}\sum_{m=0}^M\delta_{\sigma_m}$ be the empirical distribution induced by the {\em unordered} set of drawn permutations.
 Then since $\sigma_0,\dots,\sigma_M$ is exchangeable, conditional on $\widehat{q}$ it holds that $\sigma_0$ is a random draw from $\widehat{q}$.
-Then applying Theorem~\ref{thm:distrib_on_Sn} with $\widehat{q}$ in place of $q$ yields the desired result. \end{proof} However, we can also prove this result in a more intuitive way, using the framework of exchangeability: \begin{proof}[Alternative proof of Theorem~\ref{thm:exch}] Since $\sigma_0,\sigma_1,\dots,\sigma_M$ exchangeable, this means that the sequence
+Applying Theorem~\ref{thm:distrib_on_Sn} with $\widehat{q}$ in place of $q$ gives the conclusion. \end{proof} However, we can also prove this result in a more intuitive way, using the framework of exchangeability: \begin{proof}[Alternative proof of Theorem~\ref{thm:exch}] Since the sequence $\sigma_0,\sigma_1,\dots,\sigma_M$ is exchangeable,

-is exchangeable conditional on $X$, and therefore is still exchangeable after marginalizing over $X$.
+is also exchangeable conditional on $X$.
+It is thus still exchangeable after marginalizing over $X$.
 Therefore, under the null hypothesis $H_0$, the test statistic values

-are also exchangeable---this follows immediately from the previous line because $X \eqd X_{\sigma_0}$ under $H_0$.
-This immediately implies that the p-value $P$ defined in~\eqref{eqn:pvalue_general_distribution_sample} is valid. \end{proof}
+are also exchangeable---this follows immediately from the previous line because $X \eqd X_{\sigma_0^{-1}}$ under $H_0$.
+This shows that the p-value $P$ defined in~\eqref{eqn:pvalue_general_distribution_sample} is valid. \end{proof}

-\subsection{Averaging to reduce variance}
+\section{Averaging to reduce variance}

 The p-value $P$ defined in~\eqref{eqn:pvalue_general_distribution} can equivalently be written as